Arantxa Rus: 2011

 She continued on the ITF Circuit, first at Saint-Gaudens.
-In the first round, Rus beat Claire de Gubernatis 6–1, 6–1, and in the second round Séverine Beltrame 6–3, 6–3.
-In the quarterfinal, she beat former junior No. 1 Elina Svitolina in three, and in the semifinal Valeria Savinykh in two sets.
+In the first round, Rus beat Claire de Gubernatis, and then Séverine Beltrame in the second round.
+In the quarterfinal, she beat former junior No. 1 Elina Svitolina in three sets, and in the semifinal defeated Valeria Savinykh in straight sets.
 She lost to Anastasia Pivovarova in the final in three sets.
 Then, she went on to the French Open and defeated Marina Erakovic in the first round.
-In the second round, she defeated the No. 2 seed Kim Clijsters 3–6, 7–5, 6–1, after saving two match points.
-She easily lost to Maria Kirilenko.
+In the second round, she defeated the No. 2 seed Kim Clijsters in three sets, after saving two match points.
+She then lost to Maria Kirilenko in the next round.
 Than she played at UNICEF Open where she defeated Indy de Vroome and CoCo Vandeweghe before she lost again to Svetlana Kuznetsova.

-In Wimbledon qualifying first round, she was better than Olivia Sanchez before she lost to Lindsay Lee-Waters, in second round.
-Then she played at the ITF Cuneo where she defeated Camilla Rosatello, Laura Pous Tió, Petra Martić and Mirjana Lučić but lost to Anna Tatishvili in the final.
-She was playing at ITF Contrexéville where as top seed she defeated Anna-Lena Grönefeld in the first round, Roxane Vaisemberg in the second, both in straight sets, but lost to Iryna Brémond in the quarterfinals.
-Then, she played ITF Astana where she defeated Zarina Diyas 6–7, 6–3, 7–6 in the first round; but in second round against Ekaterina Bychkova, she retired in the third set when Bychkova leading 2–0.
-After that, she had tough trainings until the US Open where she defeated Elena Vesnina 6–4, 6–2 but clearly lost to Caroline Wozniacki in the second round.
-After that, she played at the ITF Nigbo and lost to Xu Yifan in the second round.
-Then she had three first-round losses at Seoul (lost to Dulgheru), Pan Pacific open (to Pavlyuchenkova) and at qualifying first round in Linz (lost to Broady).
-Then she had huge break from tennis and played next tournament at ITF Dubai.
-She won matches against Erika Sema, Conny Perrin, and Akgul Amanmuradova before she lost to Kristina Mladenovic in the semifinals.
+In Wimbledon qualifying first round, she was better than Olivia Sanchez before she lost to Lindsay Lee-Waters, in the second.
+Then, she played at the ITF Cuneo where she defeated Camilla Rosatello, Laura Pous Tió, Petra Martić, and Mirjana Lučić but lost to Anna Tatishvili in the final.
+She was playing at the Contrexéville Open where, as the top seed, she defeated Anna-Lena Grönefeld in the first round, Roxane Vaisemberg in the second, both in straight sets, but lost to Iryna Brémond in the quarterfinals.
+Then, she played ITF Astana where she defeated Zarina Diyas in the first round; but in the second round against Ekaterina Bychkova, she retired in the third set with Bychkova leading 2–0.
+Later in the year at the US Open, she defeated Elena Vesnina but lost to Caroline Wozniacki in the second round.
+After that, she played at the ITF event in Nigbo and lost to Xu Yifan in the second round, followed by three first-round losses at Seoul (lost to Dulgheru), Pan Pacific open (to Pavlyuchenkova) and at the qualifying first round in Linz (lost to Broady).
+Her next tournament was in Dubai where she won matches against Erika Sema, Conny Perrin, and Akgul Amanmuradova, before losing to Kristina Mladenovic in the semifinals.